 The authorizing legislation (Section 330A(h) of the Public Health Service Act (42 U.S.C.
 254c(f)) provides a funding preference for some applicants.
-Applicants receiving the preference will be placed in a more competitive position among applications that can be funded.
+If you receive a funding preference, you will be placed in a more competitive position among applications that can be funded.
 Applications that do not receive a funding preference will be given full and equitable consideration during the review process.
 The funding factor will be determined by the Objective Review Committee.
 The law provides that a funding preference be granted to any qualified applicant organization that specifically requests and demonstrates that they meet the criteria for the preference as follows: